lewisc64/aoe2ai/RULES.md

 #end if
 ```
 ## load
 Loads another aoe2ai file.
-Relative to main file if trying to load from a seperate file.
+Tries to load an absolute path first, then relative from the root file, then relative from the current file.
 ### Usage
 ```
 load "PATH"